Haravgi

 Haravgi (Χαραυγή / "Dawn") is a Greek language newspaper published in Cyprus since 1956.
 It is one of the largest newspapers on the island and is affiliated to AKEL, the Progressive Party of Working People.
-Haravgi reports daily on political developments –both locally and internationally, financial issues, sports, culture, environment, entertainment etc. Its Sunday edition is highly regarded for its reviews on culture and new technologies while its Monday edition is mainly sports oriented.
+Haravgi reports daily on local and international political developments, financial issues, sports, culture, environment, entertainment etc. Its Sunday edition contains reviews on culture and new technologies while its Monday edition is mainly sports oriented.
 Once a month it includes a youth magazine given at no extra cost.